NicFolk/NicFolk/README.md

 - 👋 Hi, I’m @NicFolk
-- 👀 I’m interested in Kivy and Python Coding
+- 👀 I’m interested in Kivy + Flutter with Python and Dart Coding
-- 🌱 I’m currently learning Kivy and Python Coding
+- 🌱 I’m currently learning Python, Dart, as well as Java & C

 <!---
 NicFolk/NicFolk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.